-Central Penn College traces its history to 1881, when Joseph N. Currey founded the Pennsylvania Business College at 307 Market Street in Harrisburg, Pa.
+Central Penn College traces its history to 1881 and the Pennsylvania Business College at 307 Market Street in Harrisburg, Pa.
 For the next 89 years, a continuous series of career-oriented business colleges existed on Market Street in the heart of the business district of Harrisburg.
 Their main focus was always clear—to provide a career-focused education.

 In 1922, Professor William H. Hartsock was relieved from his position as head of the accountancy department at the Harrisburg Business College/School of Commerce located at 15 S. Market Square.
 Numerous faculty and anywhere from 150 to 250 Harrisburg Business College students followed Professor Hartsock, who, on October 30 that same year, opened the doors to Central Pennsylvania Business College, less than three blocks away.
 By 1923, all predecessor institutions (Pennsylvania Business College, Harrisburg Business College/School of Commerce) were non-existent.
 Only Hartsock’s Central Pennsylvania Business College survived.

 In 1970, Central Pennsylvania Business School moved across the Susquehanna River to Summerdale, Pa.
 Bart and Jean Milano began the creation of the school’s current suburban Summerdale campus, featuring all new structures that included academic buildings, apartment-style housing, and recreation facilities.
 The transition from business school to college began in 1977 when the Commission on Higher Education of the Middle States Association of Colleges and Schools accredited Central Penn.
 In 1999, the Commonwealth of Pennsylvania recognized Central Penn as a two-year college with degree-granting privileges.
 In December of 2000, Pennsylvania’s Secretary of Education approved Central Penn College to operate as a four-year degree-granting college.